Laraib3/Data-Engineering-project-2/README.md

 - Replace all placeholder values with your actual credentials and configuration.
 - The `.env` file is required for the pipeline to run successfully.
-- **Never commit your `.env` file to source control.**

 ## GCP Credentials JSON Structure

-This project requires a `gcp-credentials.json` file for authenticating with Google Cloud Platform (GCP) services such as BigQuery. **Do not commit your actual credentials to version control.**
+This project requires a `gcp-credentials.json` file for authenticating with Google Cloud Platform (GCP) services such as BigQuery.

 ### Example Structure